 Many parents opt to seek the advice of a family law attorney who understands what judges look for in a request for an ex parte custody order and can help strategize arguments that will result in the order being issued.
 In addition, remarriage is an ideal time to reconsider child custody arrangements.

 LegalShield membership offers affordable plans that give you ready access to a lawyer for an ex parte custody order in addition to other common personal legal issues.
-There’s no risk to try.
-You can cancel your plan at any time, for any reason
+There’s no risk to trying.
+You can cancel your plan at any time, for any reason.

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 See a plan contract for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal advice.
 Please contact an attorney for legal advice or assistance.
 If you are a LegalShield Member, you should contact your Provider Law Firm.